List of games included with Windows

-Video games have been included in versions of the Microsoft Windows line of operating systems, starting from Windows 1.0x, all published by Microsoft.
+Video games have been included in versions of the Microsoft Windows line of operating systems, starting from Windows 1.0, all published by Microsoft.
 Some games that have appeared in Microsoft Entertainment Pack and Microsoft Plus! have been included in subsequent versions of Windows as well.
 Microsoft Solitaire has been included in every version of Windows since Windows 3.0, except Windows 8 and 8.1.
-The current version of Windows, Windows 11, includes Microsoft Solitaire Collection and Surf.
+The latest version of Windows, Windows 11, includes Microsoft Solitaire Collection and Surf.